njcuk9999/lbl/lbl/doc/AddingAnInstrument.md

 Create a new branch from the `working` branch using git.

-If you do not have lbl get it
+If you do not have lbl github repo locally download it using the following:

 ```bash
 git clone git@github.com:njcuk9999/lbl.git